 - Click on the Apple menu, select App Store.
 (If it’s not in your Apple menu then you can find it in your Applications folder too.)

-- When the App Store opens click the Upgrades button on the right end of the top row.
+- When the App Store opens click the Featured button on the left end of the top row.

 - When you’re ready do this: